robertorcosta/azure-docs.pt-br/articles/hdinsight/hadoop/apache-hadoop-hive-java-udf.md

         | colorado      | Colorado      |
         +---------------+---------------+--+

-## <a name="troubleshooting"></a>Solucionando problemas
+## <a name="troubleshooting"></a>Solução de problemas

-Ao executar o trabalho do hive, você pode vir um erro semelhante ao seguinte texto:
+Ao executar o trabalho de colmeia, você pode se deparar com um erro semelhante ao seguinte texto:

     Caused by: org.apache.hadoop.hive.ql.metadata.HiveException: [Error 20001]: An error occurred while reading or writing to your custom script.
 It may have crashed with an error.